Nestled deep in the heart of Western Ukraine is the gorgeous city of Lviv.

 Even with its proximity to Krakow, Lviv is still far off the beaten track and a relatively undiscovered tourist and backpacking destination.
 The city receives a lot of Russian and Polish tourists but not much else.

-What to Do in Lviv
+The Best Things to Do in Lviv During Your Trip

-- 1 What to Do in Lviv
+- 1 The Best Things to Do in Lviv During Your Trip

 - 1.1 Walk Through The Old Town